 There's a myth that James Dean ate his last meal at Saugus Cafe before dying in a car crash—but the conjecture that he stopped in Saugus at all (even at a different restaurant, like Tip's) has been debunked.

-When the (prospective) new owners take over and do a deep clean, I hope they don't scrub away too much of its history and leave it a roadhouse befitting the Old West character of the Santa Clarita Valley.
+[If and] when the (prospective) new owners take over and do a deep clean as they say they will, I hope they don't scrub away too much of its history and leave it a roadhouse befitting the Old West character of the Santa Clarita Valley.
 They say they plan to keep the name the same as its been since 1899—but if they change too much, it won't be the same Saugus Cafe.

 Related Posts: